Habib-bhai/HACKATHON/mileStone3/readMe.txt

- ------>Pushed the first mileStone on github and deployed it on vercel.
+ ------>Pushed the third mileStone on github and deployed it on vercel.